amberbrownstein/meal-planner-API/README.md

 # meal-planner-API
-Back end Go and SQLite code for meal planning app
+Backend Go and SQLite code for a meal planning app for experienced home cooks who want an organized way to keep track of their favorite dishes so they can easily build healthy, nutritious meals while being mindful of their daily exposure to food sensitivity triggers.